lukemilby/lukemilby.github.io/content/post/pxe-talos/index.md

 Makes it a one stop shop to deploy Kubernetes through live booting from an IOS.

 Talos live boots off an ISO and gets to working.
 Leaving your system untouched.
-So once you've overstayed your welcome minikube I'm sure you'll stumble upon Talso.
+So once you've overstayed your welcome minikube I'm sure you'll stumble upon Talos.
 If not, Talos IMO is the next step after minikube and k3s should be over looked.
 You can also use kubeadm, provision Ubuntu VM have k8s running on a VM which seems only good if you're testing.

 Talos has me locked in for deploy it to my lab.
 To do this I'll be using Lenovo ThinkCentre M93p's.
 I have 2 right now but expanding to 5 for just 150$ more.
 How we deploy is through PXE Boot (Preboot eXectution Environment).